TDT4242-Sofware-engineering/secfit/README.md

 It's possible you will need to add the platforms you want to run and build.
 The following documentation can be used to run the application in an Android emulator: \
 https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html

-# Development in VS code remote container

-Prerequisites:

-- VS code with remote development extension
-- Docker

-To develop in remote containers open a separate VS code instance inside both backend and frontend.
-Use VS code's command (Ctrl + P) ">Remote-Containers: Open Folder In Container..."

-Benefits using this development environment:

-- Development environment is identical to the production environment (uses the same dockerfile).
-This leads to fewer surprises when deploying.
-- No manual installation steps needed
-- No cleanup
-- Easy to switch between different projects using different dependencies/technologies